dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ### Introduction

-This UPDATE pertains to the SG rule reapplication code in the next UPDATE.
-This update presents the  rationale behind this implementation (which will be a reapplication of the security groups to the rebooted ghost nodes in module2e) vs. the full module2 implemenation which is in a multi-processing environment.
+This UPDATE explains the rationale behind the SG rule reapplication logic that will be introduced in the next update for module2e, specifically focusing on why module2 applies SG rules per process in a multi‑processing environment, while module2e can safely replay them once.

 The code implementation to replay the SG rules on the ghost nodes of module2e after the reboot of the ghost nodes deserves explanation.
 Module2 SG rule application is very complicated because module2 is a multi-processing implementation.